-Between us, Wargamer's writers have played many thousands of hours of D&D, over nearly 20 years and at least three editions of the game.
-We know our stuff, basically - and because of that, we can break it down to just the essentials you need to learn to get started.
+Wargamer's writers have played many thousands of hours of D&D, over nearly 20 years and three editions of the game.
+We know our stuff, basically - and because of that, we can break it down to just the essentials you need to learn how to play D&D.

 How to play Dungeons and Dragons: